instruqt/examples/instruqt-tracks/kubernetes-cluster-aks/01-azure-kubernetes-service/assignment.md

 You can copy this template and use it as a starting point for your own tracks that require AKS.

-Install the Juice Shop 🧃
+Juice Shop Sample App 🧃
 =========================

 Now let's install the Juice Shop application in your cluster with the following commands: